Welcome to the SunSpace Wiki, your first port of call for all matters relating to SunSpace.

 There are also a number of resources available in SunSpace itself:

-SOT - Student Orientation Tutorial - An online guide to using SunSpace, targeted at students bus also available to staff.
+SSI - SunSpace Student Introduction - An online guide to using SunSpace, targeted at students bus also available to staff.

 SFL - Skills For Learning - Not about SunSpace specifically, but a great resource for associated skills for learning such as how to find and evaluate information, avoid plagiarism in your work and how to get the best out of group working.
 Also available to staff.

-SAG - SunSpace Advice and Guidance for Staff - For staff only, this is where you will find detailed help guides and information on all aspects of SunSpace.
+SSH - SunSpace Staff Help - For staff only, this is where you will find detailed help guides and information on all aspects of SunSpace.
 This module has been created by WaLTS and includes help resources on the customisations we have made to SunSpace and the external tools which we have integrated to enhance the VLE.

 Bespoke training sessions are available from WaLTS for individuals and groups.
 Our experience has shown that training delivered to programme teams is particularly effective as such sessions result in a consistent approach across modules.

-WaLTS, in conjunction with our colleagues in Academic Development, run regular Technology Bytes sessions for staff which cover SunSpace and all of the other tools and services which we have available to help enhance teaching and learning.
-For details of the latest sessions see this page: Technology Bytes.
+WaLTS, in conjunction with our colleagues in Academic Development, run regular drop-in surgeries for staff which cover all of your technology and academic development inquiries.
+For details of the latest sessions see this page: Drop-In and Learn.

 WaLTS run the University's official 'Alerts' Twitter feed: https://twitter.com/UniofSunAlerts where we live-post details of all problems affecting University systems, including SunSpace, and we also have our own team account if you would like to see what we are working on the rest of the time: https://twitter.com/UoS_WaLTS.